Skip to main content

 Estonia flag

 Estonia has 2,222 islands, of which 22 are permanently inhabited.
-The largest islands are Saaremaa (2,673 km²) and Hiiumaa (989 km²).
-Most of Estonian islands are however below 100 km².
-Of the total population of Estonia, 3% lives on the islands.
-This corresponds to 44,100 people.
-Whereas Estonia is a unitary state, some islands are separate municipalities and will as such have the same municipal autonomy as mainland municipalities.
+Saaremaa (2,673 km²) and Hiiumaa (989 km²) are the largest islands.
+However, most Estonian islands are below 100 km².
+Of Estonia's total population, 3% lives on the islands, which corresponds to 44,100 people.
+Whereas Estonia is a unitary state, some islands are separate municipalities and will, as such, have the same municipal autonomy as mainland municipalities.
 Saaremaa and Hiiumaa are regional authorities (counties).

 Clean energy national targets

-The Integrated National Energy and Climate Plan for Estonia for the period 2021-2030 aims to increase its RES-E consumption from 19% in 2020 to 40% in 2030.
-In the heating sector, the target is to increase the share of RES-H from 55% in 2020 to 63% out of total consumption by 2030.
-The Estonian target for 2030 is to reach a 14% share of renewable in the final share of transport sector consumption.
+The Integrated National Energy and Climate Plan for Estonia for 2021-2030 aims to increase its RES-E consumption from 19% in 2020 to 40% in 2030.
+In the heating sector, the target is to increase the share of RES-H from 55% in 2020 to 63% of total consumption by 2030.
+The Estonian target for 2030 is to reach a 14% share of renewables in the final share of transport sector consumption.

 Factsheet